Help Finding Providers

 Utah is enforcing its 18 week ban while its trigger ban is enjoined.

 Abortion will remain legal in Vermont.
 In 2019, Vermont enacted comprehensive abortion rights legislation.
-In November 2022, voters will have to amend the state constitution to protect reproductive freedom.
 In November 2022, voters approved Proposal 5, which enshrines reproductive freedom in the Vermont constitution.

 Abortion will remain accessible in Virginia, but without legal protection.
 In 2020, Virginia repealed numerous medically unnecessary restrictions on abortion access.